 Having an experienced lawyer on the union’s side means each worker is legally represented.
 While the employer may offer to bring in counsel, these attorneys will invariably see things from the point of view of the boss – not the worker.
 Construction labor union lawyers, on the other hand, work for the union and its members.

-At Wingate, Russotti, Shapiro & Halperin, LLP, our experienced New York construction labor union attorneys understand the complex and overlapping issues that go with representing unions and their hard working members.
+At Wingate, Russotti, Shapiro, Moses & Halperin, LLP, our experienced New York construction labor union attorneys understand the complex and overlapping issues that go with representing unions and their hard working members.
 We’re dedicated to protecting your rights at every step of the process.
 Contact us today to learn more.